kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### The Trainer API

-The `Trainer` represents the APIs that data scientists can use to configure the trainer settings:
+The `Trainer` represents the APIs that data scientists can use to configure the trainer settings.
+This trainer is executed on every distributed training Node.

 ```golang
 type Trainer struct {